- Installation Guide for Arkime

 #### Download GeoIP: yes

-# Initialize the database, use the password from OpenSearch/Elasticsearch!!!
+# Initialize the database using cron expire, use the password from OpenSearch/Elasticsearch!!!

 /opt/arkime/db/db.pl --esuser admin https://localhost:9200 init